VR-25/acc/README.md

 - Current control optimizations
 - Dynamically determine the right temperature reporter; use a dummy file (25°C) if none is found.

+**v2020.10.24 (202010240)**

+- [Experimental] Current-based charging control - enabled by setting charging_switch=milliamps (e.g., 250).
+- cooldown_current is no longer the default cooldown method due to issues observed on some devices.
+- Fixed `acc -ss`.
+- Major optimizations
+- New charging switch for OnePlus Devices
+- Shutdown if battery temp hits shutdown_temp, default: 65 degrees Celsius.
+- Updated default config, project framework and readme.

+Release Notes

+- AccA has been found to be behind several issues, e.g., unwanted config resets, changes to config not sticking.
+- If you still face issues after uninstalling AccA, see whether resetting acc config (`acc -sr`) helps.
+- Recall that if you feel uncomfortable with terminal, you don't have to use it at all!
+The config file can be edited manually (text editor).
+The process is very straightforward.
+Just do not edit in Windows Notepad, ever!
+It replaces LF (Linux/Unix) with CRLF (Windows) line endings.